imvu/bluesteel/README.md

 - **Unknown output**

-    If the command output is something different than the previous two types (text, vertical_bars), BlueSteel will mark the output as an unknown type and will show the output as it is in the result page.
+    If the command output is something different than the previous two types (text and vertical_bars), BlueSteel will mark the output as an unknown type and will show the output as it is in the result page.